b01lers/bootcamp-training-2020/pwn/example01/example01.md

 To do this, we usually use Python and the library pwntools.
 They should both be installed on the dockers, but a simple `pip install pwntools` will install it if you are working on your own machine.
 Their documentation is available [here](http://docs.pwntools.com/en/stable/), and it is quite good.

-PRIVATE NOTE: There are a couple awesome pwntools features that we will get to as we progress.
+There are a couple awesome pwntools features that we will get to as we progress.
 It can help debug, find offsets in multiple ways, emulate and debug programs for different architectures, and more.
-PRIVATE NOTE: Start writing a pwntools script

 A pwntools script almost always starts by importing everything in pwntools with:
 ```python